teohxuen/cs50final/README.md

 Fitness60 is a web app that tracks your work outs, your IPPT results and your long term goals.

 ## TODO List
-* Index Page
-    * X away from Y target
+* Make the quote and X away from Y neater
 * IPPT page
     * page to have a IPPT calculator